How To Watch The DC Movies In Order

 The Suicide Squad (Set In 2021)

-Not quite a sequel to the similarly-titled 2016 film and barely a reboot either, James Gunn’s The Suicide Squad puts the members of Task Force X on an adventure more hilariously bizarre, morbidly cartoonish, and foul-mouthed than most other DCEU films.
-However, it still, very much, takes place in the continuity, as seen by the return of key characters like Margot Robbie’s Harley Quinn (recently jailed again for “road rage… in a bank”), Viola Davis’ Amanda Waller, Joel Kinnaman’s Rick Flag and Jai Courtney’s Captain Boomerang (for a bit).
-The film is also a direct lead-in to Max’s John Cena-led Peacemaker series, which featured a hilarious Justice League cameo in the season finale and is returning for a second season.
+Not quite a sequel to the similarly-titled 2016 film, but not quite a reboot either, James Gunn’s The Suicide Squad puts the members of Task Force X on an adventure more hilariously bizarre, morbidly cartoonish, and foul-mouthed than most other DCEU films.
+The film is also a direct lead-in to Max’s John Cena-led Peacemaker series, which is returning for a second season, albeit now set in the DC Universe.
+In fact, this means that The Suicide Squad is part of DCU canon too.

 Black Adam (Dwayne Johnson) in Black Adam